valdemarskou/homepage/projects.md

 ## Project in trace inequalities and Stahls theorem.
 I wrote a small project about trace inequalities, where I gave a shortened proof of Stahl's theorem, which represents a class of Hermitian matrix trace formulae in terms of the Laplace transform of a positive measure.
 A number of interesting corollaries was also dicussed, in particular the connections with Bernstein's theorem for monotone functions.
-The project was mostly of theoretical interest, but but also has applications in combining data-driven methos with computational linear algebra.
+The project was mostly of theoretical interest, but but also has applications in combining data-driven methods with computational linear algebra.
 You can download the report~~~
 <a href="/assets/Msc_Project_2.pdf">here.</a>
 ~~~